 During the New York City blizzard this weekend I watched The Martian with Matt Damon (I promise no spoilers).
 Being as it is a film about Mars filled with teams of astronauts the strategy of working the problem is a common theme throughout the movie.
 It reminded me of the lessons learned over the years.
 After the movie I revisited the problem I was stuck on and solved it.

-Working the problem is a good tool to keep around.
+Work the problem is a good tool to keep around, whether you are an astronaut or not.
 Remember, no matter what the problem is you are facing, whether it be with your company or in your life, take the time to understand the problem and then be done with it.
 Take your new found knowledge and focus it, descending one decision tree after another until you reach you solution.
+Work the problem!